 We have a network of 42 partner institutions worldwide, including FE colleges, performing and creative arts institutions, health service providers and not for profit organisations.
 See the full list.

 We validate almost 390 undergraduate and postgraduate programmes.
 From Foundation Degrees, to PhDs, in a variety of subjects from Garden Design, Performing Arts, Computing, Business to Biomedical Science.
-You can find a full list of all the programmes we validate.
+You can find a sample list of the programmes we validate.

 Find out everything you need to know about becoming a validated partner.